 What is your opinion?

 Yes, I think that this is possible, provided that the PLM tool has the right capabilities.
 Though the question should be: Is this the best way to go about it.
-For instance, some parts of Configuration Management are more transactional oriented, e.g., registering the parts you build in or out of a product.
+For instance, some parts of Configuration Management are more transactional-oriented, e.g., registering the parts you build in or out of a product.

 Other parts of CM are more iterative in nature, e.g., doing impact analysis and making an implementation plan.
 I am not saying this cannot be done in a PLM tool as an enterprise backbone.
-Still, the nature of most PLM tools is to support iterative types of work rather than a transactional type of work.
+Still, the nature of most PLM tools is to support iterative types of work rather than transactional types of work.

 I think you need some kind of enterprise backbone that manages the configuration as an As-Planned/As-Released baseline.
 A baseline that shows not only the released information but also all planned changes to the configuration.